open-telemetry/semantic-conventions/docs/general/events.md

   * The _fields_ are unique to the named event (`event.name`) and different events may use the same _field_ name to represent different data, due to the unique nature of the event.
+  * The _fields_ SHOULD NOT use the `*.ref.*` name, except when applying the same principle/data model as "attribute references" but in relation to event fields (e.g. using `somefield.ref.uri` to relay the value of the field `somefield` via indirection to an external storage system).
+  * For any _field_ name `somefield`, there exist a set of corresponding fields `somefield.ref.*` that may be used to relay the value of `somefield` via reference to an external storage system, following the same rules as "attribute references" as outlined in the attribute naming conventions.

 ## External event compatibility